 Shelley also provides instruction in Spring Forest Qi Gong, a simple and gentle practice based in traditional chinese medicine that furthers the students understanding of their body's innate healing ability while working with the body's own energy.

 Shelley honed her teaching skills in court rooms in front of judges in two states and while teaching law students at the UNH School of Law.
 She has developed a keen sense of timing and a deep appreciation for her audience, whoever they may be.
-She has taught yoga at various yoga studios throughout
+She has taught yoga and Qi Gong at various yoga studios and Substance Use Treatment Centers throughout New Hampshire.

 When not engaged in any of the above activities you can usually find Shelley in the woods or in her kayak with her ever present and beloved canine companion, Louise.